About the Journal

 3.2.
-Choose reviewers who have corresponding scientific qualifications for the manuscript topic and are experts in a particular field.
+Choses reviewers who have corresponding scientific qualification for manuscript topic and are experts in particular field.

 3.3.
-Ensures double-blind if necessarily repeated peer-review of the submitted papers.
+Ensures double-blind if necessary repeated peer-review of the submitted papers.

 3.4.
-Until the publishing, ensures the confidentiality of information concerning the submitted papers and anonymity of authors.
+Until the publishing, ensures confidentiality of information concerning the submitted papers and anonymity of authors.

 3.5.
 Strives to prevent any possible conflict of interests between authors and reviewers or the editorial board.

 3.6.
 Gets acquainted with reviewers’ statements on the novelty and scientific level of submitted papers.
-Considering the reviewer's statements, the editor-in-chief (or editors) of publication makes decisions to accept or reject the manuscripts.
+Considering reviewers statements, the editor-in chief (or editors) of publication makes decisions to accept or reject the manuscripts.

 4. Authors of original papers:

 4.2.
-Provide authorship statements, affirming that there is no other person who would have any rights to their papers, their papers have not been previously published and are not under simultaneous consideration by another publication.
+Provide authorship statements, affirming that there is no any other person who would have any rights to their papers, their papers have not been previously published and are not under simultaneous consideration by another publications.

 4.3.
 Provide accurate references for other authors’ pictures, citations, data and other materials used in the original manuscripts.

 4.4.
-Are responsible for the validity of research results provided in their manuscripts.
+Are responsible for validity of research results of provided in their manuscripts.

 4.6.
-Providing research descriptions (especially in case of studies) must obtain written consent to use personal information (personal data, creative works, photos, etc.) from human subjects (in case of children – their parents’ or caregivers’ consents) who are respondents of the research.
+Providing research descriptions (especially in case studies), must obtain written consents to use personal information (personal data, creative works, photos etc.) from human subjects (in case of children – their parents’ or caregivers’ consents) who are respondents of the research.

 4.7.
 Undertake to notify the editor promptly, if a significant error has been found in the paper after the publishing.